EngineeringShare/engineering-hub/_pages/t-level-unit-09.md

 # 🧭 T-Level Engineering Hub

-This is the hub for T-Level Unit 5: Engineering Science — covering mechanical principles, materials science, thermal physics, and electrical principles.
+This is the hub for T-Level Unit 9: Mechatronics — covering sensors and transducers, actuators, control systems, robotics, and system integration.
 Use the cards below to access lessons, assignments, and support materials.

 ---

 <div class="projects">
   {% assign all_posts = site.posts | sort: "title" %}
   {% for post in all_posts %}
-    {% if post.units contains "T-Level Unit 5" %}
+    {% if post.units contains "T-Level Unit 9" %}
       <a class="card-link" href="{{ '/engineering-hub' | append: post.url }}">
         <div class="card">
           <h3>{{ post.title }}</h3>